 Todaiji Temple

-Todaiji is one of the largest architectural works in Japan and houses the famous Great Buddha of Nara (Daibutsu).
-This bronze statue stands 15 meters tall and is one of the largest representations of Buddha in the world.
+The Todaiji is one of the largest architectural works in Japan and houses the famous Great Buddha of Nara (Daibutsu).
+This bronze statue is 15 meters tall and is one of the largest representations of Buddha in the world.
 The temple itself was once considered the largest wooden building on the planet, reflecting the grandeur of the Nara period.

 Horyuji Temple